Keep Up With McLean!

 McLean established basic and clinical laboratories in 1888 to study the role of biological factors in mental illness.
 At that time, the hospital founded facilities for the study of pathology, psychology, microbiology, and chemistry.

-More recently, in 1973, McLean established the first Alcohol and Drug Abuse Research Center in a private American psychiatric hospital.
+More recently, in 1973, McLean established the first Alcohol, Drug, and Addiction Research Center in a private American psychiatric hospital.
 It is the nation’s largest and most comprehensive research facility of its kind devoted to the study of addictive disorders.

 In 1984, McLean started the first controlled outcome study evaluating the effects of psychoanalytic psychotherapy for patients with schizophrenia.
 The results of this study spurred a new generation of psychosocial approaches in the treatment of this disorder.